achavanga/statementprocessor/README.md

 ## CI/CD Setup

-The GitLab CI file is prepared for continuous integration and deployment but is not fully configured due to lack of personal environments.
+The GitLab CI file `.gitlab-ci,yml` is prepared for continuous integration and deployment but is not fully configured due to lack of personal environments.

 ## Kubernetes Deployment